SkyKick Data Processing Addendum

 At least at two yearly intervals, SkyKick shall make available to Customer a written audit report demonstrating the former’s compliance with the Data Protection Law and this DPA.
 If an audit report submitted by SkyKick in accordance with the above in Customer’s opinion – acting reasonably – is insufficient to demonstrate compliance with the Data Protection Law and this DPA, SkyKick shall permit Customer or an independent, qualified third party appointed by Customer (each an “Auditing Entity”), subject to reasonable prior written notice of at least sixty (60) business days, to access to its premises, computer and other information systems, records, documents and agreements as reasonably required by the Auditing Entity to check that SkyKick is complying with its obligations under the Data Protection Law and this DPA.
 Any review in accordance with this paragraph 5 (i) shall not take place more than once in every twelve (12) month period and may not exceed 5 days; and (ii) shall not require the review of any third-party (including other SkyKick customers) data or the confidential information of SkyKick.
 Prior to a review, the Auditing Entity shall enter into such (additional) confidentiality obligations with SkyKick as may be reasonably necessary to respect the confidentiality of SkyKick’s business interests and the rights and interests of any affected third parties.
 The Auditing Entity shall perform any audit during normal business hours only, and shall take due care during the audit not to disturb SkyKick’s business operations and operational workflows.
 In the event that the audit leads to a delay in the provision of the Services, Customer and SkyKick will enter into discussions to resolve the matter as soon as possible.
 SkyKick’s costs relating to any audit by an Auditing Entity shall be borne by Customer.
-The foregoing limitations do not apply where applicable Data Protection Law prohibits this, or to audits required or undertaken by a competent authority or pursuant to an enforceable court order.
+The foregoing limitations do not apply where applicable Data Protection Law prohibits this, if Customer requests an audit following a Personal Data Breach caused by an act or omission from SkyKick, or to audits required or undertaken by a competent authority or pursuant to an enforceable court order.